xcart/xcart-docs/_pages/kb_en/multivendor/product_reviews_usage_with_multivendor.md

    * Item as Described;
    * Communication;
    * (if applicable) Shipping Speed.

+In each of the above named categories, the customer's experience can be specified as a rating of one to five stars.

 More info on using the addon "Product reviews" is available in the {% link "Product Reviews" ref_XBriIS6B %} section of this manual.